 Since accountancy operates in a socio-economic framework as a 'service' function, the socio-economic activities and policies have a major bearing on accountancy (Enthoven, 1978).
-Culture has been shown to be a major factor affecting the structure of business and society (Hofstede and Bond, 1988) and, lately, accounting (Gray, 1989).
+Culture has been shown to be a major factor affecting the structure of business and society (Hofstede and Bond, 1988) and, latterly, accounting (Gray, 1989).
 Hence, it is clear that the accounting system of any country reflects its culture.

-Gray argues that in societies where high uncertainty avoidance and large power distance exist, preference for individualism and enjoying a masculine attitude, tend to be secretive, affecting information disclosure practices (Gray and Vint, 1995).
-As indicated in Table 3 (Appendix), clarified is the relationship between societal values, accounting values and accounting practices.
-Hofstede (1983) reports Egypt as being a collectivist society, with large power distance and strong uncertainty avoidance.
+Gray argues that societies where high uncertainty avoidance and large power distance exist, preference for individualism and enjoying a masculine attitude, tend to be secretive, affecting information disclosure practices (Gray and Vint, 1995).
+Table 3 below clarifies the relationship between societal values, accounting values and accounting practices.
+Hofstede (1983) reports Egypt as a collectivist society, with large power distance and strong uncertainty avoidance.
 Based on these findings and Gray's model, Egyptian accounting should portray statutory control, uniformity, conservatism, and secrecy.